Implications of perturbative unitarity for scalar di-boson resonance searches at LHC: Weakly-coupled models

 The above discussion prompts us to investigate resonance width effects, which can also become important very close to the scattering poles and effectively regulate the formally diverging tree-level amplitudes.
 Since such effects necessarily go beyond the tree-level approximation (they can be viewed as the absorptive part of the resummed self-energy contributions of $S$), we do not attempt to include them explicitly.\footnote{For a different approach see Refs.~\cite{Dawson:1988va,Dawson:1989up}.} Instead we superimpose contours of constant $s$ (in shades of grey) where the (on-shell) width effects parametrized as\footnote{For a similar approach see Refs.~\cite{SchuesslerDiplom,Schuessler:2007av,Betre:2014fva}.} \beq \alpha = \frac{ |s-M_S^2|}{\Gamma_S M_S}\,, \eeq are expected to become important.
 Unitarity constraints derived in such regions cannot be considered meaningful.
 The parameter $\alpha$ in \eq{cutsa0} can be viewed as a measure of the relative error $\Delta$ introduced by using the tree-level propagator in the squared amplitude instead of one corrected in a Breit-Wigner approximation.
 In particular, we have $\alpha = \sqrt{1/\Delta-1}$.
 So, for example, $\alpha = 3$ corresponds to $\Delta = 10\%$.
 For concreteness we fix $\Gamma_S/M_S=0.10$.
 Note that due to the scaling of \eq{cutsa0}, smaller $S$ decay widths can only lead to more stringent constraints (derived closer to the resonance poles).
 The bounds derived in this way can thus be considered conservative.

 For $m_\psi = 250$ GeV, $S$ can directly decay into $\psi \overline{\psi}$, thus giving the following contribution to the total decay rate \beq \Gamma_S = \frac{y^2}{8\pi} M_S \left( 1 - \frac{4 m^2_\psi}{M_S} \right)^{3/2} \, . \eeq In fact the requirement $\Gamma_S/M_S < 10 \%$ is always more constraining than the tree-level unitarity bound whenever the $s$-pole resonance is above threshold, $M_S > 2 m_\psi$ (cf.~shaded light-green region in the first plot of \fig{FS_yvssqrts_pppp}).
-On the other hand, for cases where the $s$-pole resonance is below threshold, tree-level unitarity is violated (for e.g.~the asymptotic value $y = \sqrt{8 \pi} \simeq 5$) above $1.2$ TeV (for $m_\psi = 400$ GeV) and $2.2$ TeV (for $m_\psi = 1000$ GeV).
-Importantly in these cases, both energies lie safely away from the region where resonance width effects can become relevant.
+On the other hand, for cases where the $s$-pole resonance is below threshold, tree-level unitarity is violated well above the region where resonance width effects are relevant.

 It is interesting to compare the tree-level unitarity bounds in \fig{FS_yvssqrts_pppp} with those obtained via the RGE criterium \cite{Goertz:2015nkp} \beq \frac{\beta_y}{y} = \frac{5 y^2}{16 \pi^2} < 1 \, . \eeq The latter agrees up to an $\mathcal{O}(1)$ factor with the bound based on tree-level unitarity in the asymptotic high-energy regime $y < \sqrt{8 \pi}$.